A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Cecile Jules Basile Gerard 'Lion Killer' (1817 - 1864) was an officer in the French Army in Africa and gained fame as 'the greatest lion-killer that lived in this century' because in 11 years he killed 25 lions that were ravaging Algeria.

 The Adventures Of Gerard, The Lion Killer, Comprising A History Of His Ten Years' Campaign Among The Lions Of Northern Africa by Jules Gerard (1855).
 Translated by Charles E Whitehead.
 "Contains a complete record of his successive combats, during a period of ten years, with the king of the beasts, the most minute account of the habits of the latter, and the actual details of many a deadly struggle and hard won victory".
-Kindle Version
+Free eBook

 Peregrine Herne